Houzhendong/FliqloWPF/README.md

 ![ScreenShot](./ScreenShot.png)

-A Fliqlo like screensaver write by wpf
+A Fliqlo like screensaver written in wpf

 environment require ：.net framework >= 4.5